 For concrete containments, it is important to accommodate the structural integrity inspection and pressure testing for pre-operational and in-service phases.
-The inspection and pressure testing programs should be provided and meet the applicable requirements listed in CSA N287.6-11, Pre-operational proof and leakage rate testing requirements for concrete containment structures for nuclear power plants, and CSA N287.7-08, In-service examination and testing requirements for concrete containment structures for CANDU nuclear power plants.
+The inspection and pressure testing programs should be provided and meet the applicable requirements listed in CSA N287.6, Pre-operational proof and leakage rate testing requirements for concrete containment structures for nuclear power plants, and CSA N287.7, In-service examination and testing requirements for concrete containment structures for concrete containment structures for concrete containment structures for concrete containment structures for CANDU nuclear power plants.